mark579/btc_ticker/README.md

-# btc_ticker
+# crypto_ticker

-Simple Bitcoin Ticker with a sense of Humor.
+Simple Crypto Ticker with a sense of Humor.

 This uses the Luma Library to display to a MAX7219 display that would be connected to a Raspberry PI